Summry/2420_week11_Lab/README.md

 1. **backing up directories from the current server to a backup server every Friday at 1am**
 2. **displaying weather information of a specific city everyday at 5am**

-In this README, we will be working with 1.
+In this README, we will mainly be working with 1.

 > **Note:** You can relatively follow along the README with setting up the `gtwtr` files.